INRA/NMRProcFlow/README.md

     $ cd nmrproc
 ```

-You need to have the docker image 'npflow' into your local docker library.
+You need to have the docker images 'nmrview' & 'nmrspec' into your local docker library.
 For that, two ways are possible:

-* You have to create the docker image:
+* You have to create the docker images:

 		$ sh ./npflow build

-* You can simply pull the docker image from docker hub:
+* You can simply pull the docker images from docker hub:

+		$ docker pull docker.io/nmrprocflow/nmrview
-		$ docker pull docker.io/nmrprocflow/npflow
+		$ docker pull docker.io/nmrprocflow/nmrspec

 Then, you should have something like below:

-	$ docker image
+	$ docker images
 ```
-REPOSITORY           TAG                 IMAGE ID            CREATED             SIZE nmrprocflow/npflow   latest              0cda738b9a36        48 minutes ago      1.54 GB
+REPOSITORY            TAG                 IMAGE ID            CREATED             SIZE nmrprocflow/nmrspec   latest              e911e6595580        About an hour ago   1.31 GB nmrprocflow/nmrview   latest              bbcfb1e23f31        About an hour ago   455 MB
 ```

 Then edit **./etc/npflow.conf**, and pay attention to these lines :